Isaac Paredes Player Props: Rays vs. White Sox

 White Sox Pitching Rankings

-- The White Sox pitching staff is No. 1 in the league with a collective 10.2 strikeouts per nine innings.
+- The 10.5 strikeouts per nine innings put together by the White Sox pitching staff ranks first in the league.

-- The White Sox have the 27th-ranked team ERA across all league pitching staffs (5.44).
+- The White Sox's 5.61 team ERA ranks 29th among all league pitching staffs.

-- White Sox pitchers combine to allow 25 total home runs at a rate of 1.3 per game (to rank 22nd in baseball).
+- White Sox pitchers combine to rank 24th in baseball in home runs given up (28 total, 1.4 per game).

-- The right-hander's most recent time out was on Saturday against the Baltimore Orioles, when he tossed five innings, surrendering three earned runs while giving up six hits.
+- His most recent appearance was on Sunday against the Baltimore Orioles, when the right-hander tossed six innings, surrendering two earned runs while allowing six hits.

-- In three games this season, the 26-year-old has amassed a 6.32 ERA and 8 strikeouts per nine innings, while allowing a batting average of .267 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.